 The Geeky Hostess is gonna help you get your manners on!
 Each Monday, we’ll focus on a topic of etiquette.
 We’ll take a look at the classic rules (using Emily Post as a guide), and then evaluate the rules for our daily lives, creating a guide to “Geek Etiquette.”
 Have an etiquette question or topic suggestion?
 Email email@example.com!

 I’ve been hearing a lot of friends and fellow geeks talk about dating lately.
+And introduced dating 9 to their single male friends to know out how to flirt with girls appropriately.
 How do they find someone that shares their interests?
 Where do they go on a date?

 I’ve consulted the smartest, funniest (and might I add, best looking?) people I know: Geeky Hostess readers.
 Check out their answers to some common geek dating questions, and see if their experiences can help you!